Static IP addresses are pretty rare these days.

-Check out these cool Easter eggs… Know one that isn’t listed?
+Check out these cool Easter eggs… Do you know one that isn’t listed?
 Leave it in the comments!
 Enjoy!

 Important Dates in History

 1. Open the Terminal.app.
-You can find it in the Applications folder > Utilities, or hit command+space bar, this will open the finder in the top right corner of your screen.
+You can find it in the Applications folder > Utilities or hit the command+space bar, this will open the finder in the top right corner of your screen.
 Type Terminal there, and it will bring it up.